upempty/pynote/socket tcp-udp.md

 - socket connection to use by application (TCP or UDP)
   - connect: if connect failed within timeout, re-connect with a defined timer periodly.
   - listen, accept: spawn child to monitor the accepted socket. if listen failed, it shall be tranport failure.
-  - end to end if not explict server or client, but can resolve based on some rule, e.g. local < remote IP, then it's client, or it's server.
+  - end to end if not explict server or client, but can resolve based on some rule, e.g. local address < remote address (IP,port) , then it's client, or it's server.